rust-lang/rust/text/0000-async_await.md

 1. Require delimiters of some kind, maybe braces or parens or either, so that it will look more like how you expect - `await { future }?` - this is rather noisy.
-2. Define the precedence as the obvious, if inconvient precedence, requiring users to write `(await future)?` - this seems very surprising for users.
+2. Define the precedence as the obvious, if inconvenient precedence, requiring users to write `(await future)?` - this seems very surprising for users.
-3. Define the precedence as the inconvient precedence - this seems equally surprising as the other precedence.
+3. Define the precedence as the inconvenient precedence - this seems equally surprising as the other precedence.
 4. Introduce a special syntax to handle the multiple applications, such as `await? future` - this seems very unusual in its own way.